temporalio/temporal-learning/docs/examples/python/background-checks/how-to-use.md

 ---
 id: how-to-use
 sidebar_position: 2
-keywords: [go, golang, temporal, sdk, tutorial]
+keywords: [python, temporal, sdk, tutorial]
 title: How to use the Background Check application
 description: Make sure you have Docker Desktop installed, clone the repo, and run `./start`.
 image: /img/temporal-logo-twitter-card.png